 NOTE 3: To be able to Update the Application Rights on Oracle, you need the CREATE ROLE and DROP ANY ROLE privileges

-Remember there is more than one way to obtain the same result.
+Always remember that there is more than one way to obtain the same result.
 From situation to situation, take the approach that involves the least work:

 •If you do not specify any rights for a certain user group, that user group is allowed to do ALL on all tables.
 As soon as you have defined one right, however, that is the only right they have.